indrareddy15/React/CRIO/class/src/Components/React.md

     - useState is function that return the array of two items the first one State in which is used as variable and the second one is Updater function which update the that particular State {if we want use default value we use directly i.e useState("DefaultValue")}
     - if we want to update the state there are two ways

-        - First way is by using call back it will accept the readmate value
+        - First way is by using call back it will accept the read mate(sample) value
         - When updating state with a callback function, you can access the previous state (also known as the current state) as an argument in the callback.
         - This method ensures that you're always working with the latest state, even if state updates are batched or asynchronous.
         - For Example ==> setCount(prevCount => prevCount + 1); // Using callback to update state